vitalif/vitastor/docs/usage/disk.en.md

 ## write-journal

+`vitastor-disk write-journal <osd_device>`

 `vitastor-disk write-journal <journal_file> <journal_block_size> <bitmap_size> <offset> <size>`

 Write journal from JSON taken from standard input in the same format as produced by `dump-journal --json --format data`.

+You can specify any OSD device (data, metadata or journal), or the layout manually.

 ## dump-meta

+`vitastor-disk dump-meta <osd_device>`

 `vitastor-disk dump-meta <meta_file> <meta_block_size> <offset> <size>`

 Dump metadata in JSON format.

+You can specify any OSD device (data, metadata or journal), or the layout manually.

 ## write-meta

+`vitastor-disk write-meta <osd_device>`

 `vitastor-disk write-meta <meta_file> <offset> <size>`

 Write metadata from JSON taken from standard input in the same format as produced by `dump-meta`.

+You can specify any OSD device (data, metadata or journal), or the layout manually.

 ## simple-offsets